Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network: Results and Analysis

 \subsection{Error Investigation}

-To explain why there has a larger error in both two tails of retrieved emissivity from $7.5\ \mu m$ to $8.5\ \mu m$ and $13\ \mu m$ to $13.5\ \mu m$, several possible error sources are listed as below: \begin{enumerate} \item inaccurate assumptions of invariant atmosphere and pixels in open area during data collection and data processing process \item intrinsic difference between MODTRAN simulated data and BH collected data.
+To explain why there is a larger error in both two tails of the retrieved emissivity from $7.5\ \mu m$ to $8.5\ \mu m$ and $13\ \mu m$ to $13.5\ \mu m$, several possible error sources are listed as below: \begin{enumerate} \item Inaccurate assumptions of invariant atmosphere and pixels in open areas during data collection and data processing process. \item Intrinsic difference between MODTRAN simulated data and BH collected data.
 The middle-latitude spring-summer MODTRAN atmospheric model was used.
-However, despite this being the most similar model to the collection condition, it is important to remember that the aerosols, wind speed, air temperature, pressure, and humidity parameters are likely to be different from the real-world atmospheric profile during the BH data collection.
-It is then to be expected that simulations and observations differ significantly because of the uncertainty associated with the atmospheric modeling. \item MODTRAN simulated data shows there has a strong atmospheric absorption before $8.2\ \mu m$ and after $12.5\ \mu m$.
-This means the transmission value $\tau(\lambda)$ in equation \Eq{equ:emissEq} as denominator is very small.
-Thus, any noise in simulated or collected data or errors of network predictions in these wavelength bands are amplified on the retrieved emissivity. \end{enumerate}
+However, despite this being the most similar model to the collection condition, it is important to remember that the aerosols, wind speed, air temperature, pressure, and humidity parameters are likely different from the real-world atmospheric profile during the BH data collection.
+It is then to be expected that simulations and observations will differ significantly because of the uncertainty associated with the atmospheric modeling. \item MODTRAN simulated data shows strong atmospheric absorption before $8.2\ \mu m$ and after $12.5\ \mu m$.
+This means the transmission value $\tau(\lambda)$ in equation \Eq{equ:emissEq} as denominator is small.
+Thus, any noise in the simulated or collected data or errors of network predictions in these wavelength bands is amplified on the retrieved emissivity. \end{enumerate}

-The solution for the first error source requires a great amount of real world labeled training samples to train the network model.
-The second and third error sources are investigated by checking whether MODTRAN simulated data itself can satisfy \Eq{equ:simpRTE}.
+The solution for the first error source requires a great amount of real-world labeled training samples to train the network model.
+The second and third error sources are investigated by checking whether MODTRAN simulated data can satisfy \Eq{equ:simpRTE}.
 For this study, MODTRAN data are simulated at the temperature of $295\ K$ for all 29 materials, and under different geometries as examples.

-The at-sensor target self-emitted radiance $L_{emit}$ can be estimated after removing simulated atmospheric radiance reaching at the sensor.
-If \Eq{equ:simpRTE} is correct for the MODTRAN simulated data, $\frac{L_{emit}}{\tau(\lambda)}$ should be a constant for all observations of a specific target at a specific temperature of $T$, which is equivalent to the target surface-leaving self-emitted radiance.
+The at-sensor target emittance $L_{emit}$ can be estimated after removing simulated atmospheric radiance reaching at the sensor.
+If \Eq{equ:simpRTE} is correct for the MODTRAN simulated data, $\frac{L_{emit}}{\tau(\lambda)}$ should be a constant for all observations of a specific target at a specific temperature of $T$, which is equivalent to the target surface-leaving emittance.
 However, estimating the target temperature with a known target spectral emissivity shows $\frac{L_{emit}}{\tau(\lambda)}$ is not constant, and vice versa.